datatrail-jhu/05_R/manuscript/09_help_in_R.md

 ?
 What are the payoffs for taking the time to create a reprex?

 C) You answer your own question and/or you show in a simple example what your issue is, allowing others to help.
+C) You make it easier for others to help you solve your problem
 o) StackOverflow & R Community are then required to answer your question and provide you help.
 o) RStudio will automatically be able to fix your issue and tell you where you went wrong
 o) You'll be an expert coder and will never make a mistake again in the future.